FlorianLoyns/FlorianLoyns/README.md

-# Hi, I'm Florian 👋
+Hi, I'm Florian 👋

 I work at the intersection of healthcare, education, and media.
-Background in intensive care nursing, pedagogy, and media science – today I build practical digital tools for education.
+Background in intensive care nursing, pedagogy, and media science –
+here I share practical digital tools for education.

 Always open to feedback and collaboration.